votingsystem/votingsystem/CurrencyServer/README.md

         </system-properties>

 2. Make sure you have  Wildfly server started.
+3. The application needs access to a [timestamp server](https://github.com/votingsystem/votingsystem/tree/master/TimeStampServer), the property **vs.timeStampServerURL** must be set according to that.
-3. Add a datasource with the name 'java:jboss/datasources/CurrencyServer'
+4. Add a datasource with the name 'java:jboss/datasources/CurrencyServer'
-4. Use this command to build and deploy the archive:
+5. Use this command to build and deploy the archive:

             mvn clean package wildfly:deploy